tmnestor/internvl_PoC/README.md

 ## Documentation

-The primary documentation for this project is in this README and the [RUNNING.md](RUNNING.md) file.
+The primary documentation for this project is in this README, the [KFP_COMPATIBILITY.md](docs/KFP_COMPATIBILITY.md) file, and the [SHARED_ENVIRONMENTS.md](docs/SHARED_ENVIRONMENTS.md) guide for managing shared conda environments.

 ### Post-Processing Pipeline